CarlosUrteaga/carlosurteaga.github.io/_pages/about.md

 Carlos is a Ph.D. student  an currently is a Data Scientist and ML Engineer who has been involved in different sectors such as Financial, Education, Retail, and Telecommunication for more than nine years.
 He has played a crucial role as MLOps engineer, where he deployed pipelines for integration, training and prediction using different architecture approaches to follow up model performance.
 Carlos has a strong foundation in computer science and machine learning.
 In addition, he played as a research assistant for a leading University at Mexico in the development of AI algorithms for pattern recognition and robotics using computer vision.

-Currently he works on Generative AI to standardize different LLMs model to have  only one  access  and  include RAGs.
+Currently he works on Generative AI to standardize different LLMs model on a private cloud, this allows to have meet security data compliance when a file is uploaded.

-Education
+You can watch my fullcv at CV tab

+CurrentEducation
 ======

 * Ph.D. student in Computer Science, UNADE, (expected 2026)

-Work experience
+CurrentWork experience
 ======
-* Currently: Data Scientist
+* Data Scientist at Globant.

 Tools
 ======
 * Python
-* ROS
+* FastAPI
 * Arduino
 * Docker
 * SQL
-* H2O
-* Big Data

 Publications
 ======